 Ingredient Notes

-To make high quality rose tea, use food-quality rose buds instead of rose petals since I find the flavor is better and more intense.
+• Rose buds: To make the best rose tea, use food-quality rose buds instead of rose petals since I find the flavor is better and more intense.
 Roughly chop the rose buds so that the water can make its way in between the petals to infuse and extract the flavor.
-Measure out the rose buds, then chop. - Water
+Measure out the rose buds, then chop.

 Photo Credit: amazon.com